Welcome to today's edition of the Rush 24-7 podcast.

 Boy, I never saw such a dour, depressed look.

-I said, What's bothering you?
+I said, what's bothering you?

-Said the news every day.
+He said, the news every day.

 It's just bad.